Why Are There So Many Bad Web Designers?

 This is a difficult problem to approach because many small business owners don’t know what they’re looking for when they hire a designer.
 I’d like to say the answer is better web designers, but there will always be charlatans and people in way over their head.
 The entry point is only getting bigger and with a shrinking job market we can look forward to more sub par web designers to come.

 I think the answer fits squarely with the clients – you small business owners.
 I know you have a mountain of work and there’s an even bigger mountain of misinformation on the internet.
 But there are ways to effectively hire a web designer.
 See if they’re a registered business.
 Check their online reviews.
-Get a second opinion on the websites they’ve made.
+Check if they have been recognized as a top web designer by third parties such as DesignRush.
+View their list of top California Web Design Agencies.
+Get a second opinion on the websites that the designer has made.
 Ask yourself if you think they’re promising more than they can deliver.
 I know it’s not your fault that there are so many bad web designers out there, but it is your responsibility to hire correctly.

 Actually, stop reading this and just hire us!